Causes of Tooth Pain & Gum Pain

 If you grind your teeth while sleeping, which can gradually wear them down, or if you experience an injury, such as during sports activities, a fractured or damaged tooth can cause significant pain.
 It is important not to ignore such issues.
 Your dentist may suggest treatment options like a filling, crown, or bonding to address the problem.

 Grinding can also lead to tooth sensitivity problems.
 You can ask your dentist for advice on how to break this harmful habit and alleviate sensitivity.

 When wisdom teeth become impacted, they often become quite painful due to the pressure the inflict on the surrounding teeth, or infection.
 Impacted wisdom teeth can also lead to secondary issues including tooth damage and crowding if there isn’t enough space for them to erupt properly.

 Bacterial infections may lead to pockets filled with pus.
 This not only creates painful sensitivity, but can also develop into a more serious, or even life-threatening, condition.

-Gum disease (periodontal disease) can range from early stage (gingivitis) to moderate and severe.
-In the early stages, your dentist may treat your gingivitis with a procedure called scaling and root planing – the process of removing plaque buildup from the gum line.
+Gum disease, also known as periodontal disease, can vary in severity from mild (gingivitis) to moderate and severe stages.
+If you have gingivitis in the early stage, your dentist may recommend a procedure called scaling and root planing.
+This involves removing plaque buildup from the gum line to treat the condition.